What is ThorCon?

 ThorCon will generate about 1 cubic meter of high level radioactive waste for every GW-year of generated power.
 Every 8 years, a 1 GW ThorCon will return 220 tons of used fuelsalt to the Fuelsalt Handling Facility, 25 tons per GW-y.
 The fuel will be kept in dry cask storage for a period of time.

 ThorCon has designed future fissile re-injection technology, Uranium will be separated from the fuel salt via fluoride volatility, the same process that was used in the enrichment step.
 That will remove about 2 tons of 9% LEU from the waste stream.
-This uranium can be used as is as part of the initial fuel charge for other ThorCon plants or, better yet, re-enriched to 20% LEU.
+This uranium can be used as is as part of the initial fuel charge for other ThorCon plants or, better yet, re-enriched to 20% LEU equivalent.
 Most fission products will then be removed from the uranium-depleted fuel salt.
 The resulting recovered salt leaves behind a residue of ThF4 containing about 103 kg of transuranics and 789 kg of fission products, or about 1.1 cubic meters for long-term sequestration.
 The recovered salt will be re-injected with LEU then returned as new fuel to ThorCon plants.

 What happens in an earthquake or tsunami?